yarmand/ragyva/README.md

 - ~~only import files that changes since last embedding cycle~~ => store import time as matadatas
 - ~~find the right balance of chunk size~~ => use markdown langchain markdown splitter
+- ~~user relative path for notes~~
 - add significant meta-data
   - note / file the chunk is coming from
-  - current title
-  - significant objects founf in the chunk
+  - significant objects found in the chunk
     - dates
     - people
     - tags
-- split using titles
 - Embed Images
   - describe images
   - extract keywords from diagram